Ruebled/eShelf/README.md

    ```bash
    git clone https://github.com/Ruebled/eShelf.git
    ```
-2. Open the project in **Android Studio**.
+2. Open the project in **Android Studio**
+3. Set up Firebase:
+   - Add your `google-services.json`
+   - Enable Authentication, Realtime Database, and Storage
-3. Build and run the app on an Android device/emulator.
+4. Build and run the app on an Android device/emulator
-4. Connect to Google Drive for sync (optional).
+5. Sign in with your Google account or email

 ---